Sat Bains: Career

 At the age of 18, he attended the Wilmorton site of Derby College, reportedly only joining the catering course because it had the most girls on it.
 He passed the course, earning a City & Guilds qualification.
 He began to work at a restaurant under Mick Murphy, who he later described as an inspiration due to the passion that Murphy had for food.

 He discovered the work of Marco Pierre White, and read the White Heat cookbook.
 He would later explain that he read the entire book in three and a half hours, describing it as "iconic".
 This inspired Bains to strive for something better and he sent off CVs to better-quality restaurants than the one he was working in.
 One of the chefs that sent him a rejection letter was John Burton Race.
 Raymond Blanc hired Bains as one of eighteen staff members for the opening of the first Le Petit Blanc in Oxford in 1996.
 Bains later recalled that within six months of opening, there were only ten staff members left.
 He moved on to work at the London-based L'Escargot for 3 months and then returned to Nottingham.

 Whilst in Nottingham in 1999, he applied for the Roux Scholarship.
 Between the regional and national round, the restaurant he was working at closed, leaving him unemployed.
 In the final round he felt as if he were the underdog, and particularly remembers the chef from Gordon Ramsay's Aubergine competing.
 Bains won the competition, enabling him to travel to France to work at the three Michelin starred Le Jardin des Sens.
 He worked alongside another chef in training, René Redzepi.
 While in the south of France, he also chose to visit El Bulli in Spain.

 He became head chef at the Hotel des Clos in Nottingham, which was relaunched as Restaurant Sat Bains with Rooms in November 2002.
 Bains sent one of his sous chefs to Denmark to help his former colleague Redzepi open his restaurant Noma during the same year.
 Restaurant Sat Bains was awarded a Michelin star in 2003 becoming the first restaurant in Nottingham to win a star.

 The restaurant's Michelin star rating was increased to two stars in 2011, which food critic Jay Rayner said was overdue and the length of time taken to give Bains his second star undermined Michelin's authority.
 The restaurant has also been awarded five rosettes by the AA.

 During the summer of 2012, Bains took a turn in being head chef at a popup restaurant on top of the Southbank Centre in London.
-"The Cube" also featured other chefs such as Tom Kitchin and Daniel Clifford.
+The popup, called The Cube, also featured other chefs such as Tom Kitchin and Daniel Clifford.

 Bains was crowned with the coveted Chef Award at the 2015 The Catey Awards.